tamerfrombk/muka/README.md

 ## Contributing

-Simply open a PR for your changes and I'll review it.
+Simply open a PR with your changes and I'll review it.